 Everyone’s Missing the Bigger Picture

 But the thing is, it doesn’t really matter.
 Everyone is missing the bigger picture.
-Something like 1 in 40 children in the USA may have autism.16 However much one may debate the accuracy of that estimate, the true number is still going to be a lot.
+Something like 1 in 36 children in the USA may have autism.19,20 However much one may debate the accuracy of that estimate, the true number is still going to be a lot.
 And you can bet most of them are not black.
-Even in the worst case scenario that some kind of cover-up did happen (which is extremely unlikely), this would not be able to explain why numerous studies done all around the world have not found an association between MMR and autism.
-Yes, some MMR-autism studies have concerning reported conflicts of interest17, but some do not.
-Smeeth et al. for example report no conflicts of interest, and yet they did not find an association between MMR and autism.18 An isolated alleged cover-up simply cannot explain results like this.
+Even if a cover-up had happened, this would not be able to explain why numerous studies done all around the world have not found an association between MMR and autism.
+Yes, some MMR-autism studies have concerning reported conflicts of interest21 (as well as sometimes dubious methodologies), but some do not.
+Smeeth et al. for example report no conflicts of interest, and yet they did not find an association between MMR and autism.22 An isolated alleged cover-up simply cannot explain results like this.

-So the anti-vaccine community needs to ask itself: Are vaccines a primary culprit in the autism epidemic?
+So vaccine skeptics need to ask themselves: Are vaccines a primary culprit in the autism epidemic?
 Or are they not?
 If they are, then positing a cover-up of an autism risk in just blacks would in no way explain why vaccines are causing autism in everyone else.
 That leaves a person with three choices:

 - Accept the many MMR-autism studies as being correct, and abandon the MMR-autism hypothesis.